Joint Base McGuire-Dix-Lakehurst- 1 - 150th Aviation BN. Side door aerial gunnery mission. July 11th, 2024

 |Downloads:

 This work, Joint Base McGuire-Dix-Lakehurst- 1 - 150th Aviation BN.
 Side door aerial gunnery mission.
-July 11th, 2024 [Image 4 of 4], by Daniel Amburg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+July 11th, 2024, by Daniel Amburg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.